dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - 	**Default search engine** - Specify the default search engine to be used.
 End users can change this value at any time.
 - 	**Clear browsing data on exit** – Clears history, and browsing data when the user exits Edge.
 -	**Live Tile data collection** – Stops Windows collecting information from the Live Tile when users pin a site to the start menu from Edge.
--  **Path to favorites file** - Defines the path to the favorites file.
+-  **Favorites List** - Defines the path to the favorites file.
 For example, http://contoso.com/favorites.html.
--  **Changes to Favorites** - Set this to **Block** to prevent users from adding, importing, sorting, or editing the Favorites list.
+-  **Restrict changes to Favorites** - Set this to **Block** to prevent users from adding, importing, sorting, or editing the Favorites list.

 ## Windows Defender Smart Screen